mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/monitoring/index.md

 ![Data](img/data.png)

-In the "Jobs" section, users can get the current state of machine learning jobs, e.g., how many `TFJob` or `PytorchJob` resources were created, completed, or failed:
+In the "Jobs" section, users can get the current state of machine learning jobs, for example how many `TFJob` or `PytorchJob` resources were created, completed, or failed:

 ![Jobs](img/jobs.png)